Lotterywest

 Lotterywest was established in 1932 as the Lotteries Commission of Western Australia, to run the lottery in Western Australia.
 It is referred to in the legislation as the Lotteries Commission.
 It distributes profits to a number of community beneficiaries, via both government departments and directly to not-for-profit organisations.
 It is a major supporter of the Perth Festival, with the film festival component of it known as Lotterywest Films.

 History

 After its establishment in 1932, the Lotteries Commission held its first lottery and made its first grants distribution in March 1933.
+The commission was established by the government of James Mitchell as a way to raise additional funds during the Great Depression.

 Description

 Lotterywest is a statutory authority of the Government of Western Australia, under the Lotteries Commission Act 1990 (WA) and associated regulations.

 Lotterywest sells lottery tickets and "instant win" Scratch 'n’ Win tickets through a network of newsagents and other authorised retailers.
 It sells national lottery games including Saturday Lotto, Super66, Oz Lotto, Powerball, Monday and Wednesday lotto; it also administers the locally run Cash 3 game.